-- Presence of a long-term arrangement that assures revenues, preferably from Government or quasi-government entity which has given an assurance based on laws of the land.
-A Power Purchase Agreement with a state utility which assures offtake at a specified tariff levels, has pass through of costs is an example. - Concession agreement with a state-owned or GOI-owned concessioning authority or similar bodies which bestow the company/SPV the rights to get revenue like collection of toll, annuity, etc.

-- Availability of track record which could be tested for stress scenarios.

-Subject to satisfaction of the above conditions, CARE Ratings would critically analyze key assumptions underlying cash flow projections.
+- Presence of a long-term arrangement that assures revenues, preferably from Government or quasigovernment entity which has given an assurance based on laws of the land.
+A Power Purchase Agreement with a state utility which assures offtake at a specified tariff level, has pass through of costs is an example. - Concession agreement with a state-owned or GOI-owned concessioning authority or similar bodies which bestow the company/SPV the rights to get revenue like collection of toll, annuity, etc. - Availability of track record which could be tested for stress scenarios. - Subject to satisfaction of the above conditions, CARE Ratings would critically analyze key assumptions underlying cash flow projections.
 These assumptions are 'stress tested' based on track record as also current scenario analysis.
 Typical variables (illustrative but not exhaustive) which could be 'stressed' in various types of infrastructure projects are given below.

-Sector Variability which could affect cash flows Stress factors Wind Power Project Wind flow Seasonal wind pattern Machine availability, breakdowns and maintenance schedules Collection efficiency of power dues Low wind flow as per past wind studies in the area Reduced machine availability Higher breakdowns and maintenance Higher O&M expenditure Elongated collection Hydro Power Project Water flow patterns and flooding Plant availability Breakdowns and maintenance schedules Collection of power dues Low water flow leading to low generation or disruption due to flooding Reduced plant availability - Higher breakdowns and maintenance Higher O&M expenditure Elongated collection Road Project (Toll based) Traffic composition Traffic volumes Lane availability Resistance to collect toll Less favourable traffic composition Higher O&M cost and traffic disruptions Event risk
+Sector Variability that could Affect Cash Flow Stress Factors Wind Power Project Wind flow Seasonal wind pattern Machine availability, breakdowns and maintenance schedules Collection efficiency of power dues Low wind flow as per past wind studies in the area Reduced machine availability Higher breakdowns and maintenance Higher O&M expenditure Elongated collection Hydro Power Project Water flow patterns and flooding Plant availability Breakdowns and maintenance schedules Collection of power dues Low water flow leading to low generation or disruption due to flooding Reduced plant availability - Higher breakdowns and maintenance Higher O&M expenditure Elongated collection